aosabook/500lines/search-engine/README.md

 which allows for delta compression.
-Instead, we simply rely on gzip, which typically makes our index about 15% <!-- XXX check this -->
-of the size of the original text.
+Instead, we simply rely on gzip, which typically makes our index about 15% of the size of the original text, which is reasonable, but runs more slowly than application-specific compression schemes.

 For this simple engine,
-I've chosen to put 4096 postings in each chunk, and each chunk in a separate file.
+I’ve chosen to put 4096 postings in each chunk, and each chunk in a separate file.
 With my sample dataset of the Linux kernel, which is about 20K gzipped (5 bytes per posting),